Tatiana-Ngamba/Tatiana-Ngamba/README.md

-# Hello! 👋🏾 I’m Tatiana, and I'm passionate about data. 📊 As a data specialist in training, I'm on a journey to explore the fascinating world of data analysis and data science.
+# Hello! 👋🏾 I’m Tatiana, and I'm passionate about data.

 **🚀 I embarked on my coding journey in December 2022, beginning with the study of SQL, which was my first programming language.**

 `Please feel free to check out the repositories I have pinned.`

 ## I have
-* complted the Code First Girls Data Nano Degree 16-week course, sponsored by GCHQ.
+* completed the Code First Girls Data Nano Degree 16-week course, sponsored by GCHQ.

 ## Completed courses
 * Code First Girls intro to Data & SQL